robotsorcerer/robotsorcerer.github.io/_posts/2018-07-31-NeuroAdapt.md

 ---
 {% include mathjax.md %}

+### Intro

 It's been more than a year since my last post.
 I am sorry.
 I blame the publish or perish academic mantra.
 Now that I've stocked up on a few more papers, I shall try to keep up to date elucidating topics that capture my imagination right here.

-This post deals with understanding the the role of neural networks in adaptive control theory.
-It is based on a talk Nick gave at Google Robotics last year.
-Before we dive into the slide, allow me the opportunity to delve a little deeper into the role of neural networks in adaptive control theory.
+Before we dive into the proper topic, allow me the opportunity to delve a little deeper into the role of neural networks in adaptive control theory.

 ### On adaptive systems